micheleguderzo/paper-reviews/README.md

 This repository contains a collection of academic paper reviews written during my Erasmus at the Faculty of Economic Sciences, University of Warsaw (2021/2022).
 Each review critically analyzes a scientific article and includes key figures, tables, and commentary.

+> For the reviews related to the *Text Mining and Social Media Mining* course, I worked as part of a group with a fellow student.
+However, each review was written individually, so the content and analysis are entirely my own (hence the use of "we" in the documents, referring to the group context).

 ## 📚 Reviewed Topics

 - **Text Mining and Social Media Mining** (2 reviews)